cosminadrianpopescu/azul/README.md

-Unlike `tmux` workflow, when you click the modifier `azul` will remain in `TERMINAL` mode, but will wait for the next key and is going to interpret it like an `azul` command.
-If you wait for 300 ms, then you will also have a help indicating what are the possible commands that you can send to `azul`.
+Unlike `tmux` workflow, when you click the modifier `azul` will remain in `TERMINAL` mode, but will wait for the next key and is going to interpret it like an `azul` command if it's a known shortcut, or if not, will send `<C-s>` followed by the key you pressed to your interpreter.

 ## Mouse support